-Caroline Gerdes’ first book “An Oral History of the New Orleans Ninth Ward” hits stands this April (2017).
+Caroline Gerdes’ first book “An Oral History of the New Orleans Ninth Ward” hit stands April 2017.
 The book, published by Pelican Publishing Co.
 Inc. in Gretna, is based on a National Geographic funded oral history project Gerdes conducted in 2012.

 “An Oral History of the New Orleans Ninth Ward” seeks to tell the full story of the Ninth Ward, beyond one day in its history in 2005.
 The book explores the neighborhood’s musical influence, racial dynamics, culinary history, melting pot of cultures and recognizes the area as an influential part of New Orleans, and Southern, history.